dart-lang/language/working/0546-patterns/records-feature-specification.md

 print(a == b); // true.
 ```

 The implementation of `hashCode` follows this.
+The hash code returned should
-Two records that are equal must
+depend on the field values such that two records that compare equal must have
-have the same hash code.
+the same hash code.

 #### Identity